OtherDevOpsGene/zap-sonar-plugin/README.md

 Additionally, the following metric is defined:

-__Identified Risk Score (IRS)__
+__Identified Vulnerability Score (IVS)__

 (high * 5) + (medium * 3) + (low * 1)

-The IRS is simply a weighted measurement of the vulnerabilities identified during a scan.
+The IVS is simply a weighted measurement of the vulnerabilities identified during a scan.
 It does not measure the actual risk posed by the findings.